 Of course, what happens when you run dry?
 Well, you gotta swap mags and this means running multiple MagPods.
 The good news is they are affordable and available in three packs.

-Currently, MagPods are available for the Magpul PMAG Gen 2 models only, so keep that in mind.
+Currently, MagPods are available for the Magpul PMAG Gen 2 models only (as of this update), so keep that in mind.
 It’s a very cool little accessory and it does add some real value to your magazines.
 Plus, it makes it really easy to stand your AR up for those cute pictures.

 Still don’t believe me?
 Lots of other professionals — many far more experienced than me — will confirm what I’ve said.